 The Music Academy does not grant high school degrees.
 Academy students attend local high schools or participate in partner school programs such as Oak Crest Academy or Laurel Springs.

 There are several off-campus housing options too, including the Museum Tower, an apartment complex right next door to the School where many students reside.
-There are many options on Bunker Hill and nearby Little Tokyo as well.
+There are many other options on Bunker Hill and in nearby Little Tokyo as well.

 A video recording is required as part of the application in order to be considered for an audition invitation.
 You must include the listed repertoire for your instrument and upload it directly to your application; please refer to the repertoire page for specific requirements.
 Professional or studio recordings are not required, but the sound quality should be as optimal as possible.